-Fruits and vegetables Grown Using Organic Techniques
+Fruits and Vegetables Grown Using Sustainable and Pesticide-free Techniques

 What Fruit is Available When?

-Fruit ripens in it’s own good time with help from pollinators and the weather, but listed below is the general months/seasons when our fruits and veggies are available (they often overlap):
+Fruit ripens in its own good time with help from pollinators and the weather, but listed below is the general months/seasons when our fruits and veggies are available (they often overlap):

 August: blackberries, plums, nectarines, peaches, pears, apples, vegetables (tomatoes have definitely joined the veggie crowd)